AdaCore/training_material/courses/fundamentals_of_ada/130_program_structure.rst

 * `use all type` clauses are more likely in practice than `use type` clauses

    - Only available in Ada 2012 and later

+* `Renames` allow us to alias entities to make code easier to read

+   - Subprogram renaming has many other uses, such as adding / removing default parameter values